ShubhamSCW/AI-Resume-Tailor-project/README.md

 5.  **Generate**: Click the "✨ Generate Tailored Resume" button.
 6.  **Download & Preview**: After a moment, download links for `.docx` and `.pdf` files will appear, and a formatted preview will be displayed on the page.

+## 🤝 Contributing

+Contributions are welcome!
+If you have ideas for new features, improvements, or bug fixes, feel free to open an issue or submit a pull request.

+1. Fork the Project
+2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the Branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

+## 📜 License

+This project is licensed under the MIT License.
+See the `LICENSE` file for more information.

 ---

+This project is for educational and demonstrational purposes.
+Always review and refine the AI-generated resume to ensure it accurately represents your skills and experience.